-***Unfortunately, for 2021, we will NOT be processing or responding to new volunteer applications or requests until further notice.
-All volunteer programs are currently suspended.
-We encourage you to NOT apply during this time.
+***2021 Update: In order to prioritize re-engagement of our previously active volunteers, we will NOT be processing or responding to new volunteer applications or requests until further notice.
+We encourage you to not apply during this time.
 Thank you for understanding.***

 Welcome and thanks for your interest in volunteering with the University of Michigan Matthaei Botanical Gardens and Nichols Arboretum.